openMSL/.github/pull_request_template.md

 - [ ] I have successfully implemented and tested my fix/feature locally.
 - [ ] Appropriate reviewer(s) are assigned.

-If you can’t check all of them, please explain why.
+If you are still working on this PR, submit as "Draft Pull Request", which can be selected in the green button at the bottom.

-If all boxes are checked or commented and you have achieved at least one positive review, you can assign the label "ready for maintainer review"!
+If your work is done, but you can’t check all the boxes above, please explain why.

-If your pull request is ready to be reviewed, please assign the maintainer group of your sub-library (e.g. openMSL/sl1-maintainer) and set the label to "ready for maintainer review".
+If all boxes are checked or commented, you can submit as a pull request directly.